Biceps tendonitis is an overuse injury which causes pain and inflammation on the inside of the elbow.

-- Pain or discomfort may be felt when bending the arm against resistance.
+- Pain or discomfort may be felt when bending the arm against resistance

 What is biceps tendonitis?

 The biceps muscle originates at the shoulder and inserts into the elbow.
 When it contracts, its main function is to bend (flex) the elbow joint.
 It is an overuse injury.

-- Ice or cold therapy will reduce pain and inflammation.
-Ice should not be applied directly to the skin as it may burn but use a wet tea towel of commercial cold therapy wrap.
+Ice or cold therapy will reduce pain and inflammation.
+Ice should not be applied directly to the skin as it may burn but use a wet tea towel or commercial cold therapy wrap.
 Cold therapy can be applied every hour for 10 minutes at a time initially.
 Reduce frequency as symptoms improve.

-- Hot & cold – later in the rehabilitation stage, particularly if your injury becomes chronic heat may be more beneficial or alternating hot and cold.
+Hot & cold – later in the rehabilitation stage, particularly if your injury becomes chronic heat may be more beneficial or alternating hot and cold.

-- Elbow support – a neoprene elbow support will provide compression to the joint taking some of the strain off the tendon.
+Elbow support – a neoprene elbow support will provide compression to the joint taking some of the strain off the tendon.
 Also neoprene material retains the body heat increasing blood flow and aiding the healing process.

-- Rehabilitation – a full rehabilitation program including stretching exercises and later once the inflammation has gone a series of progressive strengthening exercises if required.
+Rehabilitation – a full rehabilitation program including stretching exercises and later once the inflammation has gone a series of progressive strengthening exercises if required.

-- Sports massage may help if the biceps muscle is tight.
-Cross friction massage may be applied to the tendon itself if more conservative treatment is not effective or the biceps tendonitis has become chronic.
+Sports massage may help if the biceps muscle is tight.
+Cross-friction massage may be applied to the tendon itself if more conservative treatment is not effective or the biceps tendonitis has become chronic.